 Native to arid regions with hot summers, netleaf hackberry performs well in the heat.
 High humidity is somewhat less conducive to optimal performance.
 In high humidity, the plant may suffer from powdery mildew and leaf spot.

 Fertilize the plant while it's young to get it off to a good start.
 Apply a balanced fertilizer during the growing season.
-For example, you can begin applying fertilzer in late April and continue applying it monthly until mid-July.
+For example, you can begin applying fertilizer in late April and continue applying monthly until mid-July.

 Types of Hackberry Trees

-While the West has netleaf hackberry as a native plant, other regions of the U.S. have their own native hackberry trees.
-There are also hackberry tree species native to the Old World:
+While the western United States has netleaf hackberry as a native plant, other species are native to the regions worldwide:

 - Celtis occidentalis: Native to central and northeastern U.S.; zones 2 to 9; 40 to 60 feet.